• Home

 Now the fun part!
 Let’s get painting.

 Start with the backs first.
 Use a 2-3 inch Purdy angular brush to apply an even coat of primer to all surfaces to ensure a well-bonded finish coat.
 Brush to cut in and mini roll out the rest.
 Priming the cabinets reduces the need to sand and deglaze old finishes before repainting.
-Another advantage to a primer is that it provides a good base for satin, water-based paint.
-High-gloss enamel paint was once the preferred finish for kitchen cabinets because it resists stains and water and is easily cleaned, but today’s water-based finishes are easier to work with and provide an equally durable finish.

 When priming the cabinets remember this is just the first coat.
 This coat will not be pretty.
 You may be tempted to make the primed first coat have full coverage but this is not necessary.

-After the backs are dry flip the cabinet doors and paint the fronts and sides.
 You can push thumbtacks in the back to flip the cabinets sooner but only if they push in.
 Some cabinets are hard and the push pin method won’t work.

 paint-kitchen-cabinets